image of me

 -I drink copious amounts of coffee and tea

--I can't handle scary movies at all
+-I can't handle scary movies at all, my imagination scares me enough most days

 -My favorite flavor of ice cream is black cherry

--I travel as often as I can - learning about different peoples & places is important to me
+-I travel as often as I can - learning about different peoples & places is very important to me

 -If I ever won the lottery, I'd become a global nomad and achieve my life goal of really immersing myself in every region I choose to visit